Community Health Workers: An Invaluable Resource

 Also, Community Health Workers aren’t as costly as licensed health professionals.
 As far back as the 1940s, it’s documented that regular people have been trained to assist with medical services when funds were unavailable for doctors or nurses.

 Yes, but funding is very limited.
 Only a few organizations have paid CHW positions, while some churches and non-profit organizations offer CHW-like services through volunteers.
-For example, El Centro and Juntos Advancing Latino Health coordinate Promotoras de Salud programs, NBCCDC has a group of volunteer CHWs that work with their health ministry, and we (CHC) have launched The Community Health Worker Collaborative for Wyandotte County in partnership with KC CARE Clinic.
+For example, El Centro and Juntos Advancing Latino Health coordinate Promotoras de Salud programs, NBCCDC has a group of volunteer CHWs that work with their health ministry.

 To become a Community Health Worker means that you’ll be supporting the lives of so many of your neighbors.
 It also means you’ll be joining a coalition of health professionals that span every corner of the community.
 The network of collaborative partners for the CHW movement in Wyandotte County is truly impressive.
 Along with The Council, this group includes Juntos, NBC Community Development Corporation, the KC CARE Clinic, the Historic Northeast Midtown Association, and El Centro.